18F/handbook/docs/09-security/incidents.md

 ## What is an incident?

 First, it's important to note: it's always OK to err on the side of reporting!
-The CivicActions Security and Incident Response Teams good at their job, and they are totally used to false alarms.
+The CivicActions Security and Incident Response Teams are good at their job, and they are totally used to false alarms.
 You'll never get in trouble for pinging them about something that turns out not to be an issue!
 Indeed, _you'll never get in trouble for pinging Security at all_.
 The most effective security "early warning system" is attentive staff, so "report early, report often"!

 On to the answer to "what is an incident?": in a nutshell, an incident is anything that compromises (or could compromise) our or our client's "CIA": **Confidentiality, Integrity, or Availability.**